Towards Reliable Generation of Executable Workflows by Foundation Models: Related work

 Bassamzadeh and Methani~\cite{Bassamzadeh2024} studied the ability of \fms to transform natural language into \dsl{}s.
 Their experiments showed that while a fine-tuned \fm scored the best on the code similarity metric, retrieval-augmented generation with optimizations can achieve parity.
 However, based on the compilation rate, they demonstrated that both settings still got the syntax wrong many times.
 Similarly, Ayala et al.~\cite{ayala2025fine} compared the performance of fine-tuned small language models (Mistral-Nemo-12B-Base) against propriety (\openai{}'s \gpt family of models and \google{}'s \gemini{}-2.0-Flash) and open-source (\meta{}'s \llama{}-3.3-70B-Instruct) LLMs in synthesizing low-code workflows as structured outputs.
-Although fine-tuned small language models demonstrated an averaged 10\% better performance in such synthesis compared to directly prompting LLMs, both settings still generated defective workflows.
+Although fine-tuned small language models demonstrated an average 10\% better performance in such synthesis compared to directly prompting LLMs, both settings still generated defective workflows.
 Barke et al.~\cite{barke2024hysynth} evaluated the performance of \fms in solving structured reasoning and data transformation tasks through Program By Example (PBE), searching for a \dsl that confines the direct transformation from the input to the output of the target reasoning task at hand.
-They found that even the state-of-the-art proprietary \gpt{}-4o model performs poorly, hardly solving $10$\% of the tasks in the \textit{Abstraction and Reasoning Corpus}, the benchmark targeted towards human-like structured reasoning tasks.
+They found that even the state-of-the-art proprietary \gpt{}-4o model performs poorly, solving only $10$\% of the tasks in the \textit{Abstraction and Reasoning Corpus}, a benchmark targeted towards human-like structured reasoning tasks.
 To enable the \fms to synthesize such PBE \dsl{}s successfully, the researchers implemented a correct-by-construction approach that constrains the models' generation by guiding them, using a context-free language model, through the execution of combinatorial search algorithms to find the \dsl that accurately captures the input-output pair transformations.
 Liu et al.~\cite{liu2025sew} investigated various workflow representation schemes, ranging from pseudocode to general-purpose scripting languages such as Python and business process languages, including BPMN, to identify the most effective structures for interpretation by LLMs.
 Despite using different representations and even introducing a complex, multi-agent, self-evolving framework to enhance the structure of synthesized workflows, the researchers found that a number of generated workflows are not executable.
-Thereby, the implementation of additional workflow structure validation mechanisms is required.
-The results of these studies are aligned with our observation that \fms struggle with the synthesis of low-resource \dsl programs, emphasizing the need for enforcing additional defect detection and repair guardrails.
+Therefore, the implementation of additional workflow-structure validation mechanisms is required.
+The results of these studies align with our observation that \fms struggle to synthesize low-resource \dsl programs, underscoring the need to enforce additional guardrails for defect detection and repair.